 How does this work for 100% online courses?

 Currently all 100% online courses are included in the course evaluation period each term, provided enrollment is high enough.
-Faculty teaching these courses do not need to request to be included.

 When and how do I access my results?

 Course evaluation results are available after the deadline for submitting grades.
 At that time faculty will receive an email from IRPA through Digital Measures letting them know that their data is available to them.
 See the "Instructions for Accessing Data in Digital Measures" document on the right navigation bar for step-by-step instructions for creating reports.